c3ai-lab/pgfbp/README.md

 [Pretty Good Facebook Privacy](https://www.itsc.inf.hs-flensburg.de/development/item/58-pretty-good-facebook-privacy)

-PGfbP is a prototype of an Android mobile app to implement a privacy layer on top of facebook.
+PGfbP is a prototype a privacy layer on top of facebook for Android mobile devices.
 PGfbP can be used to encrypt and decrypt content sent over the facebook network.
 Example content may be a timeline posting, images, videos or documents.
 The core of PGfbP is an efficient implementation of a symmetric-key functional encryption scheme.
 It enables the encryptor to formulate a "policy" which friends are admissible to decrypt the content plaintext.
 This way, PGfbP overcomes the need to encrypt the content under the key of every recipient and dramatically reduces the communication complexity.

+The project can be easily applied to any other Social Network with a Web interface, such as Snapchat, Instagram, etc. It is also useful for applications where a group of users wishes to exchange content privately and does not trust any third party (e.g. group communication in instant messaging, encrypted cloud storages).

 ### Goals